 We recognize product revenue when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable and collectability is probable.
 Product design and engineering recoveries are recognized during the period in which services are performed and are recorded as an offset to the related expenses.
 Historically, these recoveries have not exceeded the cost of the related development efforts.
-We include revenue related to granted technology licenses as part of "Net sales."
+We include revenue related to technology licenses as part of "Net sales."
 Historically, revenue from these arrangements has not been significant though it is part of our recurring ordinary business.

-We record a provision for estimated sales returns in the same period as the related revenues are recorded.
+We record a provision for estimated sales returns in the same period as the related sales are recorded.
 We base these estimates on historical sales returns and other known factors.
 Actual returns could be different from our estimates and current provisions for sales returns and allowances, resulting in future charges to earnings.

-We record a provision for sales rebates in the same period as the related revenues are recorded.
+We record a provision for sales rebates in the same period as the related sales are recorded.
 These estimates are based on sales activity during the period.
 Actual rebates given could be different from our estimates and current provisions for sales rebates, resulting in future charges to earnings.
-The estimated sales rebates for sales activity during the period where there are no outstanding receivables are recorded on the balance sheet under the heading of "Accrued liabilities."
-The portion of the estimated sales rebate where there are outstanding receivables is recorded on the balance sheet as a reduction to accounts receivable.
+The estimated sales rebates for sales activity during the period where there are no outstanding receivables are recorded within the condensed consolidated balance sheets under the heading of "Accrued liabilities."
+The portion of the estimated sales rebate where there are outstanding receivables is recorded within the condensed consolidated balance sheets as a reduction to accounts receivable.

 We defer revenue recognition on shipment of products to certain customers, principally distributors, under agreements which provide for limited pricing credits or product return privileges, until these products are sold through to end-users or the return privileges lapse.
 For sales subject to certain pricing credits or return privileges, the amount of future pricing credits or inventory returns cannot be reasonably estimated given the relatively long period in which a particular product may be held by the customer.
 Therefore, we have concluded that sales to customers under these agreements are not fixed and determinable at the date of the sale and revenue recognition has been deferred.
-We estimate the deferred gross margin on these sales by applying an average gross profit margin to the actual gross sales.
-The average gross profit margin is calculated for each category of material using current standard costs.
-The estimated deferred gross margin on these sales, where there are no outstanding receivables, is recorded on the balance sheet under the heading of "Deferred revenue."
-There were no significant impairments of deferred cost of sales in the first three months of fiscal years 2017 or 2016.
+We estimate the deferred gross margin on these sales by applying an average gross margin to the actual gross sales.
+The average gross margin is calculated for each category of material using current standard costs.
+The estimated deferred gross margin on these sales, where there are no outstanding receivables, is recorded within the condensed consolidated balance sheets under the heading of "Deferred revenue."
+There were no significant impairments of deferred cost of revenues in the first six months of fiscal years 2017 or 2016.